 Haven’t been exercising regularly?

 Even if you weren’t exercising regularly before you became pregnant, it’s still a good time to start.
 You’ll just need to take things slowly and gradually increase what you do.
-Ideally you want to build up to 20-30 minutes a day, most days of the week.
+Ideally you want to begin with 15-20 minute sessions a day, aiming to build up to 30 minutes a day, most days of the week.
 Aim for moderate intensity exercise, which shouldn’t be exhausting – a good gauge is to make sure you can carry on a conversation while you are working out.

 Already very active?